migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-08-02 Fri
+- Updated golang to 1.22.
+- With Ulad tested made additional tests golang 1.22.
+Version 1.22 does not have incompatibility or stability issues.
+Results can be found https://github.com/harmony-one/harmony/pull/4722/#discussion_r1702049235

+**Research on 1-Second Finality and Validator Rewards in Block Signing**

+In the context of Byzantine Fault Tolerance (BFT) protocols, achieving consensus requires collecting 67% of the votes.
+To optimize our protocol for validator rewards and block signing without significant changes, i have identified two potential approaches:

+*Reward Splitting Among Validators Who Sign the Block*:

+In this approach, rewards are distributed among the validators who successfully sign a block.
+This method encourages competition among validators, potentially increasing operational costs and leading to greater centralization within our network.
+Networking efficiency will become crucial, as a single high-performance server will be more profitable than multiple lower-performance servers.
+As a result, servers may be concentrated in the same data center to minimize latency.

+*Reward Splitting Independent of Block Signing*:
+Here, rewards are split among all validators regardless of whether they sign the block.
+This makes block signing optional for individual validators, yet incentivizes collective action, as the total reward increases when all validators sign the block as quickly as possible.
+This approach simplifies the reward distribution process and enhances performance.

+Currently, our protocol does not support identifying a block proposer.
+While theoretically, we could distribute rewards between the block proposer and the validators, implementing this would necessitate significant protocol modifications.
+These changes would include updates to block proposing, consensus mechanisms, reward calculation, crosslinks, and the introduction of a new block version.

 2024-07-26 Fri:
 - Fixed issue with zero division
 - Tested new golang version and the latest go-lib-p2p version on devnet in different combinations with bootnode.